Mission, Goals & Outcomes

 Enhance student's ability to work independently and collaboratively while developing professional competencies of a dietitian as identified by the Academy of Nutrition and Dietetics.
 (Measured through program completion rate, dietetic intern portfolios, registered dietitian exam pass rate and program evaluations.)

-Provide an environment that supports the program's unique Nutrition Education emphasis, including varied opportunites, experiences and instructional presentations for nutrition education throughout the MS and DI programs.
+- Provide an environment that supports the program's unique Nutrition Education emphasis, including varied opportunities, experiences and instructional presentations for nutrition education throughout the MS and DI programs.
 (Measured through program evaluations, dietetic intern portfolios, course projects, and obtainment of Nutrition Education Specialist Certificate.)

 STUDENT LEARNING OUTCOMES